 Almost every condenser experiences some kind of tube or tubesheet fouling, Most condenser circulating water sources contain dissolved solids that can precipitate and become deposited on the inner surfaces of the tubes, so adversely affecting the unit heat rate and/or limiting generation capacity.
-These deposits can also contribute to various types of corrosion and, if not removed periodically, the corrosion may eventually penetrate the tube wall, allowing circulating water to leak into and contaminate the condensate.
+With exception given to titanium and superferritic stainless steel tubing, these deposits can also contribute to various types of corrosion and, if not removed periodically, the corrosion may eventually penetrate the tube wall, allowing circulating water to leak into and contaminate the condensate.

 Fouling can affect not only unit heat rate but also the ability of the turbine to generate its design load capacity.
 In fossil-fired plants, an increase in heat rate is reflected in higher fuel costs for a given load and increases of 2% are not uncommon.
-Increased fuel consumption results in greater CO_2 emissions.
+Increased fuel consumption results in greater $\text{CO}2$ emissions.
 In both fossil and nuclear plants, if the fouling becomes severe, it will cause the backpressure to rise to its upper limit, forcing a reduction in generated power.
-There are reports of up to 20 Mw having been recovered and tons of CO_2 emission reductions achieved by the removal of severe accumulations of deposits.
+There are reports of up to 20~Mw having been recovered and tons of $\text{CO}2$ emission reductions achieved by the removal of severe accumulations of deposits.

 With nuclear plants, there is less flexibility and it is considered good practice to clean condensers at every refueling outage.
-Even where a nuclear unit is equipped with an on-line cleaning system, an annual or biannual off-line mechanical cleaning assures that condenser effectiveness will be maintained, reduces the risk of pitting from the stagnant water in those tubes which may become blocked by stuck sponge balls, and ensures that every tube is cleared and cleaned at least once or twice a year.
+Even where a nuclear unit is equipped with an on-line cleaning system, an annual or biannual offline mechanical cleaning assures that condenser effectiveness will be maintained.
+And, in the absence of corrosion resistant tube materials, effective cleaning reduces the risk of pitting from the stagnant water in those tubes which may become blocked by stuck sponge balls.
+Further, effective cleaning ensures that every tube is cleared and cleaned at least once or twice a year.